pavisj/end2-nlp-pavithra/README.md

 #### Excelling in Backpropagations in Excel
 *(contextualized pun intended)*

 We will be "training" a neural network in Excel, as an exercise for understanding Backpropagation.
+Here is the complete picture of a NN trained for 45 epochs with a Learning rate of 0.5

 ![image](./images/the-complete-picture-learning-rate-0-5.png)